Support to participate in University life

 The meetings are designed to be supportive, open and collaborative.
 Students will be able to bring someone to support them - a family member or a friend, or a member of The Union of Students.
 Students will be given reasonable time to prepare for a meeting and may be asked to provide statements or medical evidence.

-Support from the Union of Students is available to all students, and support may also be available from the universities Student Services Team.
+Support from the Union of Students is available to all students, and support may also be available from the University's Student Services Team.
 It is important students reach out and ask for support when needed.

 Alongside any of the options support will be offered.
 Communication will be supportive and compassionate.
 We want all our students to achieve their best while they are with us, and any outcomes will be decided in the student's best interest within the policy guidelines.

 A student has the right to appeal to the University regarding decisions at the panel level on one or more of three grounds.
 The student is also able to appeal to the Office of the Independent Adjudicator for Higher Education (OIA) once all the Support to Study procedures have been completed.
-All the review and appeal information can be found in the policy document.
-Support is available through this process from the Union of Students.
+All the review and appeal information can be found in the Support to Participate in University Life Policy document.